American Cyanamid: History

 During World War I, the company shifted its nitrogen production from fertilizer to explosives.
 With offers of free use of patents and processes, along with personnel and equipment, it enticed the United States government to approve and pay for its original plans for the Alabama plant, with some modifications, to help with the war effort.
 A separate company, the Air Nitrates Corporation, was set up for this government contract to build and operate the plant for the duration of the war, with Cyanamid earning some fees and to later inherit the plant for the fertilizer business.
 This raised concerns of cronyism, but the critics were outnumbered by local supporters in Congress.
 However, when the war ended, the first stage of the plant had only just begun limited production.
 A few months later, the Justice Department began an investigation into the contract and possible graft.

 Washburn died October 9, 1922.
 At the time, the government still owned the Muscle Shoals plants.
 A year later, a number of interests were competing to buy or lease it, including Air Nitrates/American Cynamid, General Electric, and Henry Ford.
 However by 1926, the list of bidders was far different as the Senate debated the merits of Air Nitrates in a joint venture with Union Carbide, the local power companies (who were most interested in the generating station), and a New York financial consortium.
 In the end, after much lobbying and debate, none of the bids were accepted.
 The government elected to run the plants itself, balancing the regional power requirements against farming needs for inexpensive fertilizer.

+In the 1950s, American Cyanamid constructed a plant in Waggaman, Louisiana, on the Fortier family's Orange Grove Plantation.

+The Fortier Plant manufactured crylonitrile hydrogen cyanide, melamine oleum and sulfuric acid.
+In 1993, the plant was part of American Cynamid's spinoff, Cytec Industries.
+In 2011, the Fortier Plant, the Building Block Chemicals division of Cytec, was purchased by H.I.G.
+Capital, and was renamed Cornerstone Chemical Company.